-We’ve determined that scallions are a slender, non-bulbing onion.
+We’ve determined that scallions are slender, non-bulbing onions.
 Next in line is the green onion, not a particular cultivar, but an onion that is harvested before it develops a large bulb.
-They are almost always served raw, but in Asian cuisine they may be grilled or tossed into fried rice.
+They are almost always served raw, but in Asian cuisine, they may be grilled or tossed into fried rice.
 Gardeners often retrieve these onions when they are thinning their vegetable beds of young plants so that the late-season onions will have room to grow.

 What Are Spring Onions?

 Spring onions look very much like green onions, so it’s no wonder that there is some confusion.
 Spring onions have been left in the soil longer than green onions, so their bulbs have grown larger, but they are still harvested early.
 If they were left in the ground longer, they, too, would become a bulbing onion.

 |Scallions||Green Onions||Spring Onions|

 Perhaps you still have a few questions; I have the answers here.

 The best way to store whole green onions, with the roots attached, is to wrap them in a damp paper towel and then place them in a resealable plastic container (or zip-lock bag).
 They should last for at least a week in the refrigerator.

 Diced green onions can be kept in an airtight container in the refrigerator for about five days.

 What Part of Green Onions Do You Use?

 All parts of the green onion (except the roots) can be used.
 They will be crisp and have a pleasant, mild onion flavor when stored properly.